bhl47fastrobots/fastrobots/lab3_report.md

 We see that the address is `0x29`. which is not the same as the expected `0x52` as specified in the datasheet.
 This is because in the I2C protocol, the least-significant-bit (LSB) of the 8-bit address specifies whether it is a message from the master to the slave (LSB = 0) or a message from the slave to the master (LSB = 1).
 So, in reality, the I2C device only has seven bits to specify its address; the eighth bit is determined by the direction of the message being sent.

 Thus, the `0x52` address provided in the datasheet is the address of the sensor to the controlling device (i.e. the address of the ToF sensor from the perspective of the Artemis), as its LSB is 0 (`0x52 = 0b 0101 0010`).
 The scan simply prints out the first seven bits which actually specify the address of the device, which are `0b 0101 001`.
-Padding an extra 0 on the front gives `0b 0010 1001`, which is the `0x29` that we in the resulting screenshot.
+Padding an extra 0 on the front gives `0b 0010 1001`, which is the `0x29` that we see in the screenshot.

 ### ToF Sensor Ranging Modes